YeoYiXin/C-Programming/README.md

 Extra information: <br/>
 1. The search operation should match the name regardless of the capitalization or small alphabets.
-For example; if someone search “yeo yi xin” or “yeo Yi XiN” or “YEO YI XIN” the search function should provide the information of “Yasir_Hafeez”, meaning both should be considered same.<br/>
+For example; if someone search “yeo yi xin” or “yeo Yi XiN” or “YEO YI XIN” the search function should provide the information of “Yeo_Yi_Xin”, meaning both should be considered same.<br/>
 NOTE: If more than one visitors have same name then it should display all the visitors with the same name. <br/>